BanuSelinTosun/street-smart/README.md

 * Great School_Ratings
 * Zillow

-QGIS is used for associating the Seattle city parcel numbers to public school districts.
+QGIS is used for associating the parcel numbers to public school districts.

 Elementary School Zones